Aliyu-Kuburat/Hotel-Aggregator-Analysis-E-Commerce-/README.md

 ## (Please find attached the PowerPoint presentation, the Power BI (PBIX) analysis file, and the raw data used for the analysis)

+## Introduction

+The hotel aggregator industry has experienced significant growth over the past decade, driven by increasing demand for short-term rentals and the proliferation of online booking platforms.
+To stay competitive, hotel aggregators need to understand the dynamics of their listings, host performance, pricing trends, and customer satisfaction.
+This analysis leverages a comprehensive dataset spanning from 2009 to 2023 to provide insights into these key areas, focusing on geographical distribution, pricing and availability, host performance, review scores, and property types.
+By examining these dimensions, the analysis aims to uncover patterns and trends that can inform strategic decision-making and enhance the overall performance of hotel aggregators.

 ## Data Cleaning

 ### Imported Data for Analysis: